JKSunny/JKSunny.github.io/features.md

 > Ghoul2 support is added *(No MD3 yet)*, and uses the same IBO's and VBO's used for **Beta** and **PBR** branch with minor tweaks. \
 > Q2RTX uses a single buffer for the IBO and VBO and does not have Ghoul2 support. \
 > I did port this method, but it is define guarded and can safely be removed.

-> BSP level loading and buffers differ. \
-> This should however be looked at and transitioned to Q2RTX method of tlas and blas creation *(top/bottom level accel structure)*

 > **GETTING STARTED** \
 > Set cvar r_normalMapping 1, r_specularMapping 1, r_cubeMapping 0, r_hdr 0, r_fullscreen 1 and r_vertexLight 2